-These dates will be outlined on the Flexitime Calendar for 2024 via the Senior School Bulletin Board late Term 4, 2023.
+These dates will be outlined on the Extra Tutorial Time (formerly known as Flexitime) Calendar for 2025 via the Senior School Bulletin Board late Term 4, 2024.

 Any further information about application procedures may be obtained from TISC.
 Enquiries about mid-year entry, external studies and particular course requirements should be directed to the university concerned.
 Applications need to be made through TISC when the applicant is: